At a glance

 That same skill applies to learning, too.
 Here are four ways kids use self-monitoring to help with learning.

-If your child has weak self-monitoring skills, she may not recognize mistakes when proofreading a writing assignment or checking math for errors.
-She may also have a hard time determining whether she’s following directions correctly.
-This can make it difficult to know when she needs to ask for help.
+If your child has weak self-monitoring skills, your child may not recognize mistakes when proofreading a writing assignment or checking math for errors.
+Kids may also have a hard time determining whether they’re following directions correctly.
+This can make it difficult to know when they need to ask for help.

 When it comes to math, kids use self-monitoring to figure out the best way to tackle a problem and determine whether their answer seems reasonable.
 Younger kids use it to decide which operation (or operations) to use for a word problem.
-If your child struggles with this skill, you might notice she has a hard time understanding clue words (such as in addition to or how much less than) or knowing whether to use the + or – sign when she writes the problem.
+If your child struggles with this skill, you might notice they have a hard time understanding clue words (such as in addition to or how much less than) or knowing whether to use the + or – sign when they write the problem.

 Self-monitoring helps older kids check answers by using the reverse operation, such as using multiplication to check a division problem.
 Self-monitoring is also the skill kids use to make sure they’ve gone through all the steps of a problem and that each piece was done correctly.

-If your child struggles with self-monitoring, she might get one or all of the steps wrong and not be able to see it.
-She may not realize the answer doesn’t make sense.
+If your child struggles with self-monitoring, your child might get one or all of the steps wrong and not be able to see it.
+Your child may not realize the answer doesn’t make sense.

-If your child struggles with self-monitoring and decodes the word boat as bow-AT, she may not realize it doesn’t make sense.
-As she moves on and begins to read sentences, she may have a similar problem recognizing that a word in that context doesn’t make sense and figuring out which one would.
+If your child struggles with self-monitoring and decodes the word boat as bow-AT, your child may not realize it doesn’t make sense.
+As your child moves on and begins to read sentences, your child may have a similar problem recognizing that a word in that context doesn’t make sense and figuring out which one would.